Cost of LivingUpdated May 2026

 Share:XFLRWE

-Whether you're a homeowner, renter, or business owner in Warwick, understanding cost of living costs is essential for smart budgeting.
-The short version: expect to pay $2,322 to $5,108, which runs slightly cheaper here than in the typical American city — about 7% below average.
+Whether you're a homeowner, renter, or business owner in Warwick, understanding cost of living is essential for smart budgeting.
+The short version: expect to pay $3,254 to $5,324, which is priced about where you'd expect for a mid-range American market.
 The longer version involves understanding why Warwick's specific mix of a recovering industrial economy reinventing itself around eds and meds creates these pricing dynamics — and how to navigate them.

 Typical Cost Range in Warwick